CEOs of 40 US companies create global task force to help India fight COVID-19 | Business

 ''I'm very heartened by the fact that the US government is going to step up and do its part,'' he said.

-The fight against COVID-19 is personal for him.
-Several family members of Renjen, who comes from Rohtak in India's Haryana, have contracted the disease.
+The fight against COVID-19 is personal for Renjen as several family members of Renjen, who comes from Rohtak, Haryana have contracted the disease.

 Around 2,000 of Deloitte's employees in India have been infected, he said.